-In fact, Busabout used a picture of Navagio Beach on the front cover of their 2017 brochure and on the side of their tour buses, despite the fact the tour company doesn’t actually go there!
+In fact, Busabout used a picture of Navagio Beach on the front cover of their brochure and on the side of their tour buses, despite the fact the tour company doesn’t actually go there!
 It’s that enticing.

 Both Zakynthos Island and Navagio Beach are known by other names – Zante and Shipwreck Beach respectively and these names are used interchangeably by companies, in day-to-day conversation and online.

-Navagio Beach and Zante aren’t common spots on regular tours across Europe, but despite this I was determined to visit this year come hell or high water.
+Navagio Beach and Zante aren’t common spots on regular tours across Europe, but despite this, I was determined to visit this year come hell or high water.
 In order to do so, I spent a lot of time working out the most efficient, cost-effective way, but to save you the hassle of going through everything I went through (including, but not limited to using Google Maps to check the terrain of the island to see if bicycle hire could be used as possible transport to the beach, it can’t.)

-Navagio Beach is instantly recognisable (in addition to it’s pristine cliff face and blue water) by the shipwreck lying perfectly down the middle of the beach.
+Navagio Beach is instantly recognizable (in addition to its pristine cliff face and blue water) by the shipwreck lying perfectly down the middle of the beach.

-Unfortunately for the ship, during the pursuit Panagiotis ran shallow ground, the sailors were forced to abandon her and she naturally ended up in the centre of Navagio.
+Unfortunately for the ship, during the pursuit of Panagiotis ran shallow ground, the sailors were forced to abandon her and she naturally ended up in the center of Navagio.

-While this story does add excitement to the location, any sceptic would be quick to point out how perfectly the ship fits into the beach and now it’s a common belief that the shipwreck was planted there instead to promote tourism.
+While this story does add excitement to the location, any skeptic would be quick to point out how perfectly the ship fits into the beach and now it’s a common belief that the shipwreck was planted there instead to promote tourism.